 If you think that Pinterest is only for finding recipes and DIY crafts, think again.
-Recent research estimates that Pinterest is responsible for between five to eight percent of all referral traffic across all industries.
+Recent research estimates that Pinterest is responsible for between 5-8 percent of all referral traffic across all industries.

 Are you overlooking a great marketing opportunity in Pinterest?
 You just might.
-Pinterest’s discovery-first philosophy and its over 320 monthly active users make it a valuable, untapped resource for many businesses.
+Pinterest’s discovery-first philosophy and its more than 320 monthly active users make it a valuable, untapped resource for many businesses.

-Keep reading to learn more about how the platform works, why it might deserve a place in your social media approach, and our eight Pinterest marketing strategy tips for 2020.
+Keep reading to learn more about how the platform works, why it might deserve a place in your social media approach, and our 8 Pinterest marketing strategy tips for 2020.

 How Pinterest Works

 Pinterest functions as a sort of search engine and social media hybrid.
-While users can “follow” each other, they also spend a decent amount of time searching for helpful content.
+While users can “follow” each other, they also spend a good amount of time searching for helpful "Pins."

 Users are shown a mix of Pins in their home feed.
 The home feed displays a mix of content, including Pins from accounts and boards users follow, new content, and advertisements.